The ultimate apple pie with a flaky pie crust and melty apple filling packed with flavors.

 Instructions

 - Make one batch of my pie dough recipe.
 Follow the steps and tips in the post to make it successful.
-Set it aside in the fridge for at least 1 hour but ideally for more than a few hours to rest the dough completely.13.2 oz All-purpose flour, 1 tablespoon Granulated sugar, ½ teaspoon Salt, 8 oz Unsalted butter, 3.9 oz Icy water, 1 tablespoon Oil
+I'm sharing how to make it with a stand mixer and a food processor.Divide the dough in half and wrap each with plastic wrap.
+Chill it in the fridge for at least 1 hour but ideally for more than a few hours to rest gluten in the flour.
+By resting it well, you can roll out the pie dough more easily and minimize the shrinkage of the crust in the oven.375 g All-purpose flour, 1 Tablespoon Granulated sugar, ½ teaspoon Salt, 226 g Unsalted butter, 110 g Icy cold water, 1 Tablespoon Oil

 Leave a Reply